tsoukase/The-Software-Development-and-Execution-Pipeline/README.md

   * Logic uses only 'create' and omit everything else
   * Functional uses the above, 'read' and 'numeric'
   * Imperative uses all of the five OPs

-### <a name="4"></a>Phase 4. execution -> Electronic state
-Electronic state: digital devices -> analog devices -> physics particles
-Note: here we do not have much to say as they are run by the machine

 ===